lorainelab/bioviz/README.md

 sudo mv bioviz /var/www/. # move cloned repo to Web directories
 ```

-* Configure Apache (httpd) to serve bioviz content from the cloned bioviz/htdocs directory
+* Configure Apache (httpd) to serve bioviz content from the cloned bioviz/htdocs directory by editing `httpd.conf`

-* Edit `httpd.conf` to configure the site.
-If you make a mistake, use git checkout to recover the original version.

 The default document root is `/var/www/html`.
 Change this to `/var/www/bioviz/htdocs`.